 - New York State Bar Association, Financial Penalties and Victims’ Rights in White Collar Cases (November 2009); and

 - National Institute on Internal Corporate Investigations and In-House Counsel, To Preserve and Protect: D&O Insurance, Indemnification and Advancement (May 2009).

-Ms. Imes is a member of the Federal Bar Council, the Association of the Bar of the City of New York, and the City Bar’s White Collar Criminal Law Committee.
-She was also a member of the Board of the New York Council of Defense Lawyers from 1997 through 1999 and from 2012 through 2014.
+Ms. Imes is a member of the Federal Bar Council, the Association of the Bar of the City of New York, and the New York Council of Defense Lawyers.
+She was a member of the Board of the New York Council of Defense Lawyers from 1997 through 1999 and from 2012 through 2014.

-• J.D., cum laude, Northwestern University School of Law, 1982; Articles Editor, Journal of Criminal Law and Criminology
+• J.D., cum laude, Northwestern University School of Law; Articles Editor, Journal of Criminal Law and Criminology

 • New York

 • Southern and Eastern Districts of New York